 - How you would like to collect your prescription

 Please note that we do not accept prescription requests by telephone.

 - Try to use the correct drug names and not a brand name when you order a prescription.
 For example ask for paracetamol, not Panadol.
 Also please do not ask for your “little blue pills” or “my stomach pills”; this sort of request may lead to errors and we therefore cannot accept them.

 - Prescription requests are dealt with individually.
 Do not assume that as you have passed on your request we will automatically issue a repeat prescription for your wife/husband/mother/ father/sister/brother, etc. You may request a repeat for them on their behalf, or ask them to make their own request, but it must be a clearly separate request.

-- Patients discharged from hospital are given 28 days’ supply of their discharge medication.
+- Patients discharged from hospital are usually given a few days supply of their discharge medication.
 Please ensure that any letters that you are given are passed onto the surgery as quickly as possible.
 This enables us to put any changes/additions to your records onto the computer in time for your next repeat request.

 - Pharmacies collect prescriptions from us at different times/days.
 If you wish to use their service, it is your responsibility to check these times with the pharmacy concerned so that you get your medication on time.